 - small group work

 - paired work

 - pre-tutoring

 - extra guided sessions

 - different teaching approaches

-- specific interventions such as, 1st Class@Number, Success at Arithmetic, Wellcom, NELLI and Herts Fluency Programme
+- specific interventions such as Wellcom, NELLI and Herts Fluency Programme

 - specific resources such as writing frames, specific practical apparatus in maths.

 Teachers will continue to observe and assess the impact of the additional support and include the child in this process.
 There will then be a review meeting with the teacher, parent/carer and child to find out how the plan has supported the child to make progress.
 Review meetings take place termly.